The £100k Tax Trap: How to Avoid Paying 60% Tax in 2025-26

 - Bank interest

-Plan holistically - pension contributions can reduce total adjusted income from all sources.
+Plan holistically - pension contributions can reduce your total income from all sources.

 Frequently Asked Questions